Fiserv/identity-and-access-management/docs/ciam-mfa/SMS-EMAIL.md

 - A user attempts to access a protected resource that is configured to use CIAM MFA, such as a gated website.

-- The CIAM MFA API  sends a notification on an out-of-band (OOB) channel to the users authentication device (possession factor), for further verification of the user’s identity.
+- The CIAM MFA API  sends a notification on an out-of-band (OOB) channel to the users authentication device (possession factor), for further verification of the users identity.

 - The notification to the user is communicated on a separate network channel, isolated from the network channel that the user used when entering their username and password.
 Use of an OOB channel enhances security, reducing the possibility of man-in-the-middle (MITM), phishing, and other security vulnerability attacks.